Johnstanley1/SNAPnMAP/README.md

 - Display images in a catalogue format
 - Show location-based mapping for each image
 - Search functionality to find images by tags or location
+- Maintain a private list of images, accessible via passcode authentication

+## Menu/Navigation
+*Because it's a mobile app, we should set the navbar to the footer, and make it present on every page (similar to social media navbars at the bottom)*
+-> Photos (Plus icon top right of page to add photo) -> Collections (Plus icon top right of page to add collection) -> Camera (Take photos, add photo info)
+-> Hidden Photos: Password locked

 ## Technologies Used
 - Angular